symptomatic/policies/source/first-draft/22-key_definitions.md

 * *Covered Entity*: A health plan, health care clearinghouse, or a healthcare provider who transmits any health information in electronic form.

+* *DApp*: aka Distributed App.
+A peer-to-peer application that shares data between instances via mesh network, swarm file system, distributed ledger, blockchain, or similar technologies.

 * *De-identification*: The process of removing identifiable information so that data is rendered to not be PHI.

 * *Disaster Recovery*: The ability to recover a system and data after being made unavailable.

 * *Disaster Recovery Service*: A disaster recovery service for disaster recovery in the case of system unavailability.
 This includes both the technical and the non-technical (process) required to effectively stand up an application after an outage.
 Offered with all Symptomatic Add-ons and as an option for PaaS Customers.

+* *Distributed Ledger*: A ledger or spreadsheet that is kept in multiple locations for redundancy.

 * *Disclosure*: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.